-IV.
-Plaintiff Sigala's Wrongful Termination Claim.
-IBP contends that Sigala is unable to establish a prima facie case for wrongful termination, because plaintiff alleges that both minority and non-minority employees were treated more favorably than him; therefore, plaintiff is unable to establish that non-minority employees were treated more favorably.
-"Because both employees of Mexican national origin and non-Mexican national origin were allegedly treated differently than Sigala, he cannot demonstrate that similarly situated non-minority employees were treated differently than him."
-IBP's Brief at 11.
-IBP accompanies this argument with absolutely no authority to substantiate it, and we summarily reject the argument out of hand.
-Moreover, we recognize that "[t]he facts necessarily vary in Title VII cases, and the specification ... of the prima facie proof required ... is not necessarily applicable in every respect to differing factual situations."
+IBP asserts that Velasquez has not established a prima facie case, because he has not produced evidence that similarly-situated persons of non-Mexican national origin were treated differently, nor has he produced evidence that he was replaced by someone of a different national origin.
+As we held with respect to Sigala's claim, under the particular facts and circumstances of this case, we are unpersuaded by this argument.
+We recognize that "[t]he facts necessarily vary ..., and the specification ... of the prima facie proof required ... is not necessarily applicable in every respect to differing factual situations."
 McDonnell Douglas Corp. v.
 Green, 411 U.S. 792, 802 n.
 13, 93 S.Ct.
 1817, 36 L.Ed.2d 668 (1973).